Learn how to build a garage shoe storage rack with this step-by-step guide.

-Predrill a hole here.
+Pre-drill a hole here.

-Plant a screw to hold the shelf support in place.
-(Note: Before screwing any more screws in at this point, it’s a good idea to repeat these one-screw attachment steps for at least one other shelf support on your 2x4s; this will maintain the 2x4s’ perfectly parallel positioning before you add more screws and can’t change it.)
+Pro Tip: Before screwing any more screws in at this point, it’s a good idea to repeat these one-screw attachment steps for at least one other shelf support on your 2x4s.
+Doing so will maintain the 2x4s’ in perfectly parallel position before you add more screws.

 Next, repeat the process on your other set of 2x4s with your four other shelf supports.

-With your two shoe storage shelving unit “sides” assembled, it’s now time to attach the shelves themselves.
-Lay one of the sides on its side on a flat, even surface.
-I recommend placing the front end down toward the ground here, particularly if the shelf depths are different from the shelf support lengths, simply because this creates a flat surface for better alignment on the front side.
+We recommend placing the front end down toward the ground here, particularly if the shelf depths are different from the shelf support lengths, simply because this creates a flat surface for better alignment on the front side.
 In other words, the front joints will be flush.
-No one will really see the back of your shoe support shelving unit, especially once it’s loaded with shoes, so the front is the most important, looks-wise.
-Position the shelves “onto” their shelf supports.
-(Note: Place shelves on the top sides of the shelf supports, not the bottoms.)

-Holding a shelf firmly in place, predrill two parallel holes through the 2×4 that are aimed directly at the middle of the plywood shelf.
+Holding a shelf firmly in place, pre-drill two parallel holes through the 2×4 that are aimed directly at the middle of the plywood shelf.